$T$-equivariant disc potential and SYZ mirror construction: A Morse model for Lagrangian Floer theory

+We note that the first and second equalities above hold by definition.
+The third equality follows from the cancellation of terms appearing twice with opposite signs and the fact that $\partial (Cm_{p,q})=0$ as a singular chain when $\dim m_{p,q}=0$, see \eqref{eq:sign_1}, \eqref{eq:sign_2} and \eqref{eq:boundary_cone} for the sign rules.
+The fourth equality holds because $C(\{*\}\otimes \tau)=\{*\}\otimes C\tau$. \end{proof}

-Before proving Theorem~\ref{thm:quasi_iso}, let us introduce some terminologies.
-We say a smooth singular chain is \emph{generic} if each face of every simplex intersects the stable submanifolds of the critical points of $f$ transversely.
-Let $C^{\bullet}_{gen}(L;\Z)$ be the subcomplex of $S^{\bullet}(L;\Z)$ generated by the generic singular chains.
-It is easy to see that $C^{\bullet}_{gen}(L;\Z)$ and $S^{\bullet}(L;\Z)$ are isomorphic on cohomology.
+In order to show that \eqref{eq:delta_p} is a quasi-isomorphism, we introduce some terminologies.
+We call a simplex $\tau \to L$ \emph{generic} if each face of $\tau$ is transverse to the stable submanifolds of all the critical points of $f$.
+We denote by $S^{\bullet}_{gen}(L;\Z)$ the subcomplex of $S^{\bullet}(L;\Z)$ generated by generic simplices.
+It is well-known that the inclusion $S^{\bullet}_{gen}(L;\Z)\into S^{\bullet}(L;\Z)$ is a quasi-isomorphism.